eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 ### Filtering actions

 Often, you want to allow users to filter the contents of the outline to make it easier to concentrate on the relevant aspects of the model.
 To add filtering capabilities to your outline, you need to add a filter action to your outline.
 Filter actions must extend [AbstractFilterOutlineContribution]({{site.src.xtext_eclipse}}/org.eclipse.xtext.ui/src/org/eclipse/xtext/ui/editor/outline/actions/AbstractFilterOutlineContribution.java) to ensure that the action toggle state is handled correctly.
-Here is an example form our domain model example:
+Here is an example from our domain model example:

 ```java
 public class FilterOperationsContribution